 This project aims to begin October 2025, with final installation in January 2026.
 Submissions will be accepted for a period of two weeks beginning September 24, 2025, until the closing date of October 10 at 4:00pm.

-Calgary Airport Contact Information
+Calgary Airports Contact Information

 Further questions or clarifications can be directed to